Every Victorian Government secondary school campus will have a suitably qualified mental health practitioner by the end of 2021.

 Future rollout of the initiative

-To manage coordination and workforce considerations, the rollout of the initiative is staged over four years.
-Schools will be advised the term prior to coming on board.
-By 2022, every Victorian Government secondary school campus will have a mental health practitioner appointed.
+To manage coordination and workforce considerations, the rollout of the initiative is staged over three years.
+By the end of 2021, every Victorian Government secondary school campus will have a mental health practitioner appointed.

 Future rollout considerations are based on workforce supply, demand for mental health and wellbeing services, and the requirements of each school.